IRedFoxI/SkeeveBot/README.md

 ### Installation ###

-You need to install
+You need to install they protobuf gem:

 	sudo gem install ruby_protobuf

-You need to copy config.rb.example and adapt it to your liking
+You need to copy config.rb.example and adapt it to your liking:

 	cp config.rb.example config.rb
+	vim config.rb

-Run the bot with
+Then you can run the bot with:

 	./run_bot.rb